DTEVV Workshop

 Naval Air Warfare Center Aircraft Division (NAWCAD)

 T&E, and the overall DTEVV community, is only as effective as their workforce capability.
-Some personnel enter the workforce with key T&E skills that they built through their undergraduate/graduate education or through internships.
-Conversely, some practitioners enter the workforce with adjacent skillsets where they dramatically build their T&E prowess through ‘on-the-job’ training and ‘getting their hands dirty’ in actual T&E efforts.
-Neither is better than the other - it is often that both provide complementary skills that ultimately boost the finish product, which is the successful development and assessment of an emergent technology.
+Some personnel enter the workforce with key T&E skills that they built through their undergraduate/graduate education, or through internships.
+Conversely, some practitioners enter the workforce with adjacent skillsets where they dramatically build their T&E prowess through "on-the-job" training and "getting their hands dirty" in actual T&E efforts.
+Neither is better than the other - it is often that both provide complementary skills that ultimately boost the finished product, which is the successful development and assessment of an emergent technology.
 This panel will explore the critical DTEVV skills, either built through formal education or in the workplace, that have shaped the DTEVV community.
 Likewise, this panel will explore the expected skills that will be needed to develop, implement, and assess the technologies of tomorrow.

 Moderator